jalpesh12/Network-Path-Test/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 A CSV file to provide data.
-Here in the repo iteself you will fine one sample test data file.
+Here in the repo itself you will fine one sample test data file.

 ### Run the project through console
 Say to run locally